Yes, America's anchorman is away and this is your EIB anchor baby Mark Stein.

 I happen to think immigration is a critical issue for the United States.

-I think I read that actually in a George Will column where he was protesting uh the sudden intrusion of anchor babies into the political debate.
+I think I read that actually in a George Will column where he was protesting the sudden intrusion of anchor babies into the political debate.

-But if you think that immigration is uh a critical aspect of uh the the world we're moving into, where essentially some of the oldest nation states on the planet uh in Europe are uh uh are extinguishing themselves,
+But if you think that immigration is a critical aspect of the world we're moving into, where essentially some of the oldest nation states on the planet in Europe are extinguishing themselves, and where in the United States, the southern border has just been declared wide open.

-and where in the United States the southern border has just been declared wide open and the official position of uh uh of the American political class is that if you can get here, you can stay here.
+And the official position of the American political class is that if you can get here, you can stay here.

 And if you can get here and have a baby here, your baby is a U.S. citizen.

-If you don't happen to agree with that, then what is happening in the Republican Party at the moment is a very good example of that Milton Friedman rule whereby the wrong people, you've created the conditions whereby the wrong people are forced to do, or at least say the right things.
+If you don't happen to agree with that, then what is happening in the Republican Party at the moment is a very good example of that Milton Friedman rule whereby the wrong people, you've created the conditions whereby the wrong people are forced to do or at least say the right things.

-Um Jeb Bush is now talking about anchor babies.
+Jeb Bush is now talking about anchor babies.

 He's being attacked by CNN for using the phrase anchor babies.